rholdos/prettier-plugin-twig/README.md

 ### Install
 - This plugin works with Prettier installed globally
-- If you don't have any official Prettier plugin installed currently, just create a folder named `@prettier` inside your global node_modules directory for example: `~/.nvm/versions/node/v16.13.0/lib/node_modules/@prettier/` on OSX.
+- If you don't have any official Prettier plugin installed currently, just create a folder named `@prettier` inside your global node_modules directory
-- Copy the `plugin-twig` from repository into this folder.
+(for example: `~/.nvm/versions/node/v16.13.0/lib/node_modules/@prettier/` on OSX), and copy the `plugin-twig` from repository into this folder.
 Prettier will automatically recognize and register the plugin, like it would normally do with official ones.
 - Then just run the `npm install` inside the plugin folder and you're set up.

 ### Usage